Gecko Adaptations Explained: How Geckos Evolved to Thrive in Extreme Environments?

 • Altering activity periods

-Most geckos are non-venomous and non-toxic.
+Most geckos are nonvenomous.

-Realistic Human Risk Assessment
+Human Risk Assessment

-• Rare bacterial contamination is possible.
+• Rare bacterial contamination from improper hygiene

-Ecological Role & System Impact
+Ecological Role and System Impact

 Position in the Food Chain